ecwpz91/containers/ocps2i/mssql/15/root/usr/share/container-scripts/mssql/README.md

 ### Update credentials

-The following commands initializes a standalone Microsoft SQL Server 2019 instance and then resets the 'default SQL Authentication' account password.
+The following commands initializes a standalone Microsoft SQL Server 2019 instance and then resets the default SQL Authentication account password.
 The default user name in these cases is 'sa', and the default password is 'blank'.

 ```